runtimerevolution/pull_request_ai/README.md

 # PullRequestAi
-This Rails Engine enables requesting Pull Request descriptions from OpenAI chatGPT and optionally allows direct creation or updating of Pull Requests on GitHub.
+This Rails Engine offers a way to request Pull Request descriptions from OpenAI chatGPT and optionally allows direct creation or updating of Pull Requests on GitHub or Bitbucket.

 ## Installation
 Add this line to your application's Gemfile: